jronallo/iiif-image/readme.md

 - Quality: Level 1 (unlikely that options other than 'default' will be supported)
 - Format: Level 2.
 Since the format is just passed through from the parameters it receives to sharp, other formats beyond the Level 2 required ones that sharp supports could work.
 The `ConvertManipulator` which uses Imagemagick could probably create even more still.
 - HTTP Features and Indicating Compliance: Left to the individual image server to implement.

+## Nota bene

+This is not an offical implementation of the [IIIF Image API](http://iiif.io/api/image/).
+For other image servers and applications that implement the standard see <http://iiif.io/apps-demos/> and the [IIIF github organization](https://github.com/iiif).

 ## Development